-MUMBAI (Reuters) - Wal-Mart Stores Inc's (NYS:WMT - News) India unit has sought an extension of its equity conversion date in Cedar Support Services, the parent firm of Bharti Retail, its joint venture partner in India.
+MUMBAI, Sept 30 (Reuters) - Wal-Mart Stores Inc's India unit has sought an extension of its equity conversion date in Cedar Support Services, the parent firm of Bharti Retail, its joint venture partner in India.

 A Wal-Mart India spokeswoman told Reuters on Monday that the company had filed to extend the conversion date again.

 Wal-Mart, the world's largest retailer, has yet to apply to open its own retail stores in India despite a rule change last year allowing global retailers to own 51 percent of their Indian operations.